Frequently Asked Questions

 Q: Can I adopt two dogs at the same time?

-A: Experts advise against getting two dogs at the same time because the dogs will often bond tightly to one another at the expense of the relationship with the humans in the family.
-The two dogs need their own time with humans and separate training, socialization, and playtime.
+A: New Rattitude policy prohibits two dogs from being adopted at the same time, unless the dogs have been designated as a bonded pair (which the website bio would indicate).
 There is always a period of transition after bringing in a new dog, and even the most prepared, experienced adopters can find it's quite an adjustment.
-A newly adopted dog deserves as much of your time and one-on-one attention as possible during this transition period.
-This gives the best opportunity to establish the rules, routines, and expectations, and to grow to trust each other and bond tightly with each other.
+A newly adopted dog deserves as much of your time and one-on-one attention as possible during this transition period, as each dog has unique needs in regard to training, socialization, and playtime.
+This gives the best opportunity to establish the household rules, routines, and expectations, and for you and the dog to grow to trust each other and bond tightly with each other.
 Such a firm foundation greatly increases the chances of the adoption being a perfect "furever" fit.
-By waiting until your new dog really settles in, you'll be in a better position to evaluate whether you'd truly be better off with a second dog and, if so, you'll also be also better able to determine what personality would be most compatible.
+By waiting until a new dog really settles in, you'll be in a better position to evaluate whether you'd truly be better off with a second dog and, if so, you'll also be better able to determine what temperament and traits would be most compatible.
 Because of this, New Rattitude requires a minimum one month waiting period before applying to adopt a second dog.

 Q: Can I adopt if my current pets are not spayed/neutered?

 A: New Rattitude believes that spaying/neutering is a basic responsibility of all conscientious pet owners, so that is one thing we look for in considering a prospective adopter.
 In addition to preventing more pet animal births, altering your pet improves health, longevity, and behavior for your pets.
 If, however, your pet has a medical reason for not being altered, and your vet can verify this, or if it is a show dog that must be intact for competition purposes, this requirement may be waived.

 Q: What other vetting do my current pets need in order for me to qualify to adopt?